 If you feel you would like to discuss support of any kind please contact Mrs Owen, who will then discuss your needs with you and arrange who would be the best person from the team to work with you.

 We have an excellent and highly skilled team of Teaching Assistants (TAs) assigned to the sixth form, led by Mrs Janet Tanburn.
 Between them the TAs have a wide range of subject specialisms and are very highly qualified to give A level support.
-The sixth form TA team is based in the staff workroom on the top floor of the sixth form building, opposite teaching room Six 10.
+The sixth form TA team is based in six4 on the ground floor of the sixth form building.

 The TA team provide some limited in class support for students with identified SEN needs and also run a wider range of support sessions for all students.
 These run after college hours in the Independent Study area from Monday to Thursday and include one to one work and group sessions on topics such as time management, study skills, essay writing, general organisational skills and work prioritisation.
 The timetable for these sessions will be published early in September via the college TV screens, by email to all sixth form students and on Moodle.
 Students can refer themselves for support and tutors and subject teachers also have the option of referring students they feel would benefit from the support.
 Support can range from one or two sessions to several times every week, depending on individual needs at any particular time.

 If you had special exam access arrangements at GCSE, or feel you may qualify for them, please see Mrs Owen.
 Where necessary an external assessor will carry out testing for this.
 Access arrangements such as extra time, the use of a laptop in exams or the use of a smaller venue are given only for a specific diagnosed and evidenced need.
 Laptops can only be used in exams if this is your usual way of working in the lesson concerned.